OfficeDev/office-dev-program-docs/docs/office-365-developer-program-get-started.md

 ## Configure the subscription

-1. On your profile page, choose the [office.com](https://www.office.com/) link and sign in with your user ID (for example, username@domain.onmicrosoft.com) and the password you specified for your developer subscription.
+1. On your profile page, choose the [office.com](https://www.office.com/) link and sign in with your user ID (for example, username@domain.onmicrosoft.com) and the password that you specified for your developer subscription.

    > [!NOTE]
    > Do not sign in to your subscription with your developer program credentials.

 2. Use the app launcher to go to the [Admin center](https://portal.office.com/adminportal/home#/homepage).

 3. On the Admin center home page, choose **Go to setup**.
-This will take you to the **Office 365 Enterprise E3 Developer Setup** page.
+This takes you to the **Office 365 Enterprise E3 Developer Setup** page.

 4. **Personalize your sign-in and email**.
 You can connect your subscription to a domain, or just use the existing subdomain that you created.
 When ready, choose **Next**.

   ![Personalize sign-in and email page](images/8a-set-up-personalize.png)

 5. **Add new users**.
 You can add users.
-These could be fictional users that you need for testing, or real users helping you with development.
+These could be fictional users, or real users helping you with development.
 When ready, choose **Next**.

   > [!NOTE]
   > If you need to bulk-add users, you can do this later.
-For more information, see [Add users individually or in bulk to Office 365 - Admin Help](https://support.office.com/en-us/article/add-users-individually-or-in-bulk-to-office-365-admin-help-1970f7d6-03b5-442f-b385-5880b9c256ec).
+For more information, see [Add users individually or in bulk to Office 365 - Admin Help](https://support.office.com/article/add-users-individually-or-in-bulk-to-office-365-admin-help-1970f7d6-03b5-442f-b385-5880b9c256ec).

 6. **Assign licenses to unlicensed users**.
 For any users that you want to be able to work with the subscription, grant them a license.
 When ready, choose **Next**.

 7. **Share sign-in credentials**.
-For any real users who will access the subscription, you must share their sign-in credentials with them.
+For any real users that will access the subscription, you must share their sign-in credentials with them.
 You can choose a method, such as email, download, or print.
 When ready, choose **Next**.

 8. **Install your Office apps**.
 You have the option of installing Office apps to your computer.
 When ready, choose **Next**.

   ![Install Office apps](images/11-install-office-apps.png)

-   > [!NOTE]
+   > [!TIP]
    > On subsequent visits to the Dashboard, sign in with your *username@domain*.onmicrosoft.com account before you go to the Dashboard.

 9. **You've reached the end of setup**.
 You've completed the setup for your subscription.
 You can optionally rate the experience.
 When ready, choose **Go to the Admin center**.